Adrian Pennino: Rocky V

-In the fifth film, shortly after the match with Drago, Adrian sits with her husband who is showing signs of complications.
+Shortly after the match with Drago, Rocky begins to show signs of physical trauma, calling out for Adrian, who urges him to see a doctor after Rocky accidentally refers to her as Mickey.
 Upon their return to the United States, they reunite with their son, Robert, and hold a subsequent press conference.
-With questions about the complications were brought forth, she quickly denies it and states that her husband is in fit condition.
-But, Rocky is interrupted by fight promoter, George Washington Duke, in hopes of creating another lucrative match.
+But, Rocky is interrupted by boxing promoter George Washington Duke, in hopes of creating a lucrative match between Rocky and his challenger, Union Cane, in Tokyo.
 Adrian takes the podium to announce that Rocky is retiring, which stuns the audience.

-Settling back home, Rocky overhears her and Paulie arguing about a dramatic life-changing situation.
-Paulie inadvertently has Rocky and Adrian give their accountant a power of attorney.
-In recoil, the accountant subsequently embezzled and squandered the Balboas' money on real estate deals gone sour, costing the Balboas their entire fortune and virtually all of their assets.
-In addition, the accountant had failed to pay Rocky's taxes over the past six years, and the mansion has been mortgaged by $400,000.
-Rocky tells Adrian that he wants to fight again to recoup their assets, but she requests that he should be tested with a physician's approval firsthand.
-The doctor performs computer-simulated tests, confirming that Rocky is diagnosed with a form of brain damage, and the effects are permanent and irreversible, making it impossible for him to be licensed to box in any state.
-While Rocky tries to go against his physician's orders, Adrian reassures him that they could make it through, and Rocky reluctantly acknowledges that it's time to retire from boxing.
+Settling back home, Rocky overhears Adrian and Paulie arguing.
+Paulie inadvertently has Rocky give their accountant a power of attorney, and subsequently embezzled squandered the Balboas' money on real estate deals gone sour, costing the Balboas their entire fortune and virtually all of their assets.
+In addition, the accountant had failed to pay Rocky's taxes over the past six years, and their mansion has been mortgaged by $400,000.
+Rocky tells Adrian that he wants to fight again to recoup their losses, but she insists he should be treated by a physician beforehand.
+Rocky is diagnosed with a form of brain damage, and the effects are deemed irreversible, making it impossible for him to be licensed to box in any state.
+While Rocky tries to go against his physician's orders, Adrian reassures him that they could make it through, and Rocky reluctantly retires from boxing.